 It relieves stress to plan for one less day each week and saves money because we can buy ingredients in bulk.
 Plus as a family, we all look forward to that night every week!

-Write down your consistent obligations on your meal plan calendar and alongside it write in “Leftover Night” or “Quick and Easy.”
-Using up your leftovers for busy nights saves you time and money and ensures you don’t waste any food in your fridge.
+- Write down your consistent obligations on your meal plan calendar and alongside it write in “Leftover Night” or “Quick and Easy.”

 Are you working on feeding your family more real foods?
 Make your healthy eating goals a reality by including them on your meal plan calendar.

-You may feel a little overwhelmed at this point, thinking you’re going to have to come up with a tons of recipes for the days that are left.
+You may feel a little overwhelmed at this point, thinking you’re going to have to come up with a ton of recipes for the days that are left.

 5. Choosing Meals Based on What You Have

-Here’s a short list to help you get started:
+Here’s a short list of meal ideas to help you get started with dinners: